vmware/terraform-provider-nsxt/website/docs/r/logical_router_link_port_on_tier0.html.markdown

 # nsxt_logical_router_link_port_on_tier0

-Provides a resource to configure Logical Router link Port on Tier-0 Router on NSX-T Manager.
+This resource provides the ability to configure a logical router link port on a tier 0 logical router.
+This port can then be used to connect the tier 0 logical router to another logical router.

 ## Example Usage